Understanding Pulled Groin Symptoms

 A strained groin muscle is commonly referred to as a pulled groin.
 A strain occurs when a muscle or tendon in the body is stretched beyond its normal limit.
 It is sometimes simply called a pulled muscle.
 A groin strain occurs when any of the muscles on the inside of the thigh are stretched beyond capacity.
 Athletes who suffer groin pain usually have had an injury to one of these muscles.
 Those who play soccer, hockey, and football are especially susceptible to these and other kinds of strains.
-Injuries from falling, twisting, or other sudden traumas can lead to acute pain to the groin muscles.
+Injuries from falling, twisting, or other sudden traumas can lead to acute pain in the groin muscles.
 Overuse can also bring about problems for the athlete and non-athlete alike.

 Pulled groin symptoms